The two best-known devotionals of the 20th century were born out of grief.

 How were the devotionals born out of grief?

-In Lettie’s case, she spent the seven years prior to publishing Streams in the Desert combing Los Angeles used bookstores.
+In Lettie’s case, she spent the seven years before publishing Streams in the Desert combing Los Angeles used bookstores.
 Grieving because her husband’s desperate pleas for healing did not happen, she sought anything that would distract him.

 As a result, the readings were positive and tended to focus on God’s goodness.